Arts Activation Grants Program

 For information on other available Moreland City Council grants, head to the Community Grants program page.

-Celebrate contemporary Aboriginal urban culture, identity and connection to Country by bringing the Aboriginal and non-Aboriginal community coming together in celebration of reconciliation, cultural diversity and collective health and wellbeing.
+3 years annual funding for the Ngarrga Reconciliation Gathering celebrating contemporary Aboriginal urban culture, identity and connection to Country by bringing the Aboriginal & non-Aboriginal community coming together in celebration of reconciliation, cultural diversity and collective health and wellbeing.